 Gary Richman, a tenured art professor at URI, said good teaching style and ability have little to do with actually having tenure and more to do with the individual.

 If a professor is fired under tenure, the AAUP launches an investigation to determine whether or not the cause was reasonable.
-This is seen as an important cornerstone to the higher education system of the country by many professors including Mr. Kirschenbaum, “It’s the most important thing in the AAUP manual,” he said.
+This is seen as an important cornerstone to the higher education system of the country by many professors including Mr. Kirschenbaum, It is the most important thing in the AAUP manual, - he said.

-Tenure may not change a professor’s style of teaching, or change the curriculum of a class, but that’s because what tenure is aiming to do.
+Tenure may not change a professors style of chemistry tuition and so on, or change the curriculum of a class, but that is because what tenure is aiming to do.
 It aims to keep around the professors who can teach and challenge students, and give them a worry-free environment to do so.